pedroborges/kirby-meta-tags/readme.md

 ]);
 ```

-When a template key matches the current page's template name, it is merged and overrides any repeating properties defined on the `meta-tags.templates` option so you don't have to repeat yourself.
+When a template key matches the current page's template name, it is merged and overrides any repeating properties defined on the `meta-tags.default` option so you don't have to repeat yourself.

 ## Tags Groups
 These groups can take a string, closure, or array as value.
 Being so flexible, the sky is the limit to what you can with Meta Tags!